stackbit-projects/ondevs-333e7/content/_index.md

         author: HEPA Duct Servicing
         avatar: images/review1.jpg
         content: >-
+          A sole trader, based in a metropolitan American city.
+A population consisting of wealthy elite.
+Those either unable, or unwilling to service their own homes.
+Big homes.
 Converting each day that we resume the campaigns for as little as $3 per lead in an industry where the average click is $15.
-The revenue from one sale exceeded $500 with 80% profit.This enabled the sole trader to set up practice in America, open a small store, buy more equipment, purchase two branded vehicles and hire three new employees.
+The revenue from one sale exceeded $500 with 80% profit.
+This enabled the sole trader to set up practice in America, open a small store, buy more equipment, purchase two branded vehicles and hire three new employees.
       - type: review_item
         template: review_item
         author: Dental Practitioner